sodeidelphonse/Academics/R/DataWrangling/README.md

 # Data wrangling in R
-The data available in the CSV file *Salary.csv* is manually generated for practical purpose.
+The data available in the CSV file *Salary.csv* is generated for practical purpose.